 Karyn had been in a long term relationship with her partner when the couple decided they wanted to have children.
 They looked at a number of treatments and decided to go down the route of IVF.
 However, shortly before they were due to have IVF, her partner decided he didn’t want any more children.

-Despite her relationship ending, Karyn was determined to have a child and decided to go down the route of a single adopter.
-She adopted an 11-month-old girl through the Western Bay adoption service, who came to her new home just before Christmas in 2019.
+Despite her relationship ending, Karyn was determined to have a child and decided to go down the route of adopting as a single adopter.
+She adopted an 11-month-old girl through the Western Bay Adoption Service, who came to her new home just before Christmas in 2019.

 Karyn works as a social worker and understood the process better than others.
 The newly formed family are enjoying every moment of this new chapter in their lives and are hoping to create long lasting memories.